A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Related Works

 Based on CSI, some research works can exploit ToA to locate the user's position by trilateration method~\cite{Vasisht2015,Ricciato2018}.
 In~\cite{Vasisht2015}, a set of algorithms named Chronos is proposed to estimate the ToA relying on the phase values after inverse fast Fourier transform (IFFT) of the original CSI.
 A hopping method between multiple frequency bands is utilized to increase the accuracy of estimated ToA.
 Based on the experimental results, Chronos achieves 0.47~ns median time-of-flight error, corresponding to a physical localization accuracy of 14.1~cm.
 Ref.~\cite{Ricciato2018} estimates ToA with the super-resolution algorithm~\cite{Li2004} by transforming the CSI to time domain pseudospectrum, and TOA being obtained by detecting the first peak of the pseudospectrum in the delay axis.
 The minimum resolution~\cite{Ricciato2018} is 10~ns, corresponding to a physical distance of 3~m.

-Up to date, only a few specific wireless network interface cards (NIC) are able to provide CSI readings.
+Up to date, only a limited number of IEEE 802.11 chipsets are able to provide CSI readings.
 These include Intel WiFi Link 5300 MIMO NIC, and devices built on Atheros AR9390 or AR9580 chipset~\cite{Wang2017b}.
 Recently, Schulz \cite{Matthias2018} have developed Nexmon, a firmware patching framework for Nexus 5 smartphone.
 Nexmon can extract the CSI data from the PHY and send them to the user's interface through UDP frames.